-30 Years Ago: Tom Petty Releases ‘Long After Dark’
+30 Years Ago: Tom Petty and the Heartbreakers Release ‘Long After Dark’

 By 1982, Tom Petty and the Heartbreakers had already racked up an impressive string of hits that included such future classics as ‘American Girl,’ ‘Refugee,’ and ‘The Waiting’ — but as they proved on their fifth album, ‘Long After Dark,’ they were just getting started.